CluedIn-io/CluedIn.Documentation/docs/020-deployment/azure/090-full-azure-cli-install.md

 - Install [Helm](https://helm.sh/docs/intro/install/)
     - Choose the latest release that suits your OS [here](https://github.com/helm/helm/releases)
     - Download the appropriate zip, for example: `helm-vX.Y.Z-windows-amd64.zip` for Windows x64
-    - Extract the content on the zip into your AzureTools folder
+    - Extract the content on the zip into your machine

 - Check your Azure access & permissions:
     - You must be [added as a user](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-users-azure-active-directory#add-a-new-user) in your company's Azure tenant